New Zealand Parole Board: New Zealand's recidivism rate

 The reality is that many, if not most of those in prison, do not come from supportive families.
-They tend to come from backgrounds where there has been parental conflict, harsh discipline, neglect, various forms of psychological, physical or sexual abuse and alcohol and drug addiction - combined with "poverty, poor housing, instability, association with delinquent peers and unemployment".
-Offenders from this kind of background often re-offend and return to prison quite quickly - as reflected in New Zealand's high rates of recidivism.
-Approximately 43 percent of prisoners - and 65 percent of prisoners under 20 - reoffend within a year of their release.
+They tend to come from backgrounds where there has been parental conflict, harsh discipline, neglect, various forms of psychological, physical or sexual abuse and alcohol and drug addiction – combined with "poverty, poor housing, instability, association with delinquent peers and unemployment".
+Offenders from this kind of background often re-offend and return to prison quite quickly – as reflected in New Zealand's high rates of recidivism.
+Approximately 43 percent of prisoners – and 65 percent of prisoners under 20 – reoffend within a year of their release.
 Although reoffending doesn't always lead to imprisonment, about a quarter of inmates return to prison within 12 months.
 After five years, more than half are back inside.

 Shortage of halfway houses

 For prisoners alienated from their families, halfway houses may provide alternative community support.
 Canada has hundreds of halfway houses funded by the Correctional Service of Canada allowing 60% of prisoners to receive support with reintegration.
-New Zealand has two half way houses partially funded by Corrections - Moana House in Dunedin which has 17 beds and Salisbury St Foundation in Christchurch with 13 beds.
+New Zealand has two half way houses partially funded by Corrections – Moana House in Dunedin which has 17 beds and Salisbury St Foundation in Christchurch with 13 beds.
 This allows less than 1% of the 9,000 prisoners released in New Zealand each year to access supported accommodation undermining the Parole Board's ability to reintegrate prisoners successfully.

-The 2009 Auditor General's report
+2009 Auditor General's report

 The Board's effectiveness is also dependent on how well the Probation Service manages parolees.
 In 2009 the Auditor General, Kevin Brady, examined the management of 100 cases of offenders on parole and released a critical report of the way Probation had handled these cases.
 The Auditor General deliberately included 52 offenders who were considered to pose a high risk to the public.
 In his report Mr Brady wrote: "In most of those 100 case files the Department had not followed one or more of its own sentence management requirements...we concluded that the Department was not managing these cases adequately."
 The report was released soon after Corrections claimed it had improved its parole management following its disastrous mishandling of Graeme Burton's case.
 Since the report was released, the Probation Service has taken on more staff and tightened up its procedures.
 In October 2010, the general manager of Probation Services, Katrina Casey, claimed that 96% of parolees were now being managed correctly.